 Types of Geraniums

-Whatever species or hybrid you grow, all geraniums need protection from winter freezes, summer heat, and soggy soil caused by overwatering.
-As long as you follow a few simple tips, geraniums will be some of the easiest and most prolific flowers you’ll ever grow.
+Whatever species or hybrid you grow, geraniums need protection from winter freezes, summer heat, and soggy soil.
+If you follow a few simple tips, geraniums can be one of the easiest and most prolific flowers you’ll ever grow.

 Provide Full Sun

-Geraniums need lots of direct sunlight to bloom well, so allow them to soak up those rays by placing them on the south side of walls, on patio tabletops, or as an accent in sunny areas of the garden.
+Geraniums require between six to eight hours of full sun each day to bloom well, so allow them to soak up those rays by placing the container on the south side of walls, on patio tabletops, or as an accent in sunny areas of the garden.
 If you notice that your plant has stopped blooming in summer, don’t panic.
-Geraniums have a tendency to stop flowering during especially hot weather, so just move your plant somewhere where it will receive some afternoon shade if you live in a hot climate.
+Geraniums have a tendency to stop flowering during especially hot weather, so just move your container somewhere where it will receive some afternoon shade if you live in a hot climate.

 Mind the Moisture

 Although geraniums do require moisture, they will likely rot if their potting mix stays wet for too long.
-To prevent this, water only when the top inch of the soil is dry, and make sure that moisture can easily drain away through holes in the base of the pot.
-Additionally, geraniums are relatively drought-tolerant plants—they can survive a fair amount of neglect, but should be never be allowed to dry out completely.
+To prevent this, water only when the top inch of the soil is dry, and make sure that moisture can easily drain through drainage holes in the bottom of the pot.
+Geraniums are relatively drought-tolerant plants—they can survive a fair amount of neglect but should be never be allowed to dry out completely.

 Keep Geraniums Blooming